Security and Business Leaders: A Communications Gap

 - What are the critical needs for your group that if something happened to them you would not be able to do your work?

 Answers to these questions can all go a long way to building your understanding of what the business cares most about protecting, allowing you to focus your efforts.
 They will help transition from being the department that tells the business what they can and cannot do, to being the team-mate to help them protect what they care about.
 Open conversations go a long way to building trust.
 A critical point to communicate is that you are there to help the business complete its mission.
 You are not going to stand in the way of getting work done.
-Once you understand what is important to the business, you can begin to discuss security risks affecting those areas and what impact there could be if those risks were to materialize.
+Once you understand what is important to the business, you can then begin to discuss security risks affecting those areas.

 Treat security risk the same as any other business risk

-Framing your discussion of the security issues you see in a risk-based approach will help build your relationship on a common platform.
+Framing your discussion of the security issues and risk will help build your relationship on a common platform.
 Business leaders are used to having critical discussions about risk.
 They deal with risk every day in all areas of the business.
 Financial risk, operational risk, resource risk, regulatory risk… These are all topics that your executives think about every day.
 If you are going to talk to them about security, frame your discussion in the language they understand… risk.

 The risk-based conversation looks a little different than the old-style security conversation.
 In a risk-based approach: